 There are a variety of excitation mechanisms that can be present in a piping system and can produce piping vibration and finally failure resulting from fatigue.
 Some of those causes are listed below:

 - Flow-induced Vibration: Caused by the turbulence of the flowing fluid.

 - Mechanical forces from Equipment: Caused by the excitation forces of reciprocating and rotary equipment like pumps, compressors, etc.

 - Pressure Pulsations from reciprocating equipment.

-- High-frequency Acoustic excitations generated by relief valves, control valves, or orifice plates.
+- High-frequency Acoustic excitations are generated by high-pressure drops at relief valves, control valves, or orifice plates.

 - Water Hammer (Surge) or Momentum changes due to sudden valve closure.